tmedwards/tweego/README.md

 1. [Download and install the Go programming language (want ≥v1.13)](http://golang.org/doc/install)
 2. [Download and install the Git source control management tool](https://git-scm.com/)

 Once all the tooling is installed and set up, the next step is to fetch the Tweego source code.
-Open a shell to wherever you wish to store the code and run the following command:
+Open a shell to wherever you wish to store the code and run the following command to clone the repository:

 ```
 git clone https://github.com/tmedwards/tweego.git